Disability Pride Month: US

 People with disabilities make the largest and most diverse minority in the United States making up approximately 26% of the population.
 As of 2022, Disability Pride Month is not yet nationally recognized in the United States.

 The celebration has been officially recognized by New York City mayor Bill de Blasio and San Francisco mayor London Breed.

-Disability Pride Parades are parades held annually to celebrate the month in Chicago, Los Angeles, New York, San Francisco, San Antonio, Philadelphia, and Pittsburgh among others.
+A Disability Pride Parade is held annually to celebrate Disability Pride Month in Chicago, Los Angeles, New York, San Francisco, San Antonio, Philadelphia, and Pittsburgh, among other places.
 Disability Pride Parades often hold traditions unique to the location, like a disability justice flag raise at city hall and a full week of free events in Philadelphia.

 Boston, Massachusetts

 The first Disability Pride Day was held October 6, 1990 in Boston, Massachusetts.
 According to a newspaper clipping from the day, "more than 400 people marched, drove, wheeled and moved from City Hall to Boston Common in a demonstration to affirm that 'far from tragic, disability is a natural part of the human experience.'"
 The featured speaker was Karen Thompson, author of Why Can't Sharon Kowalski Come Home?
 It was held again in 1991 but ended after that due to the death of lead organizer, Diana Viets, and with the move of co-organizer Catherine Odette to Madison, Wisconsin.